Please ensure Javascript is enabled for purposes of website accessibility

 • 2 minute read

-You create and write data to streams using a simple REST (REpresentational State Transfer) API (Application Programming Interface).
+You create and write data to streams using a simple REST API.
 You can use the streams to store simple or complex data types to suit your application needs.
 You can define simple or complex indexes to arrange and relate your data.
 An assortment of methods with customizable behaviors are available to read data and easily obtain needed information.

-Edge Data Store (EDS) includes the SDS REST APIs to read and write data stored locally on the EDS device.
-SDS is the same technology used in CONNECT data services for storing data, so the usage of the REST APIs is very similar to CONNECT data services for reading and writing data.
+Edge Data Store (EDS) includes the SDS REST APIs for reading and writing data stored locally on the device.
+SDS in EDS uses the same underlying technology as SDS in CONNECT data services, so the REST API structure and usage are consistent across both environments.

 TitleResults for “How to create a CRG?”Also Available in